Labfox/Cours/docs/english/unit2/main.md

 He also seems to be dreaming of becoming a successful athlete or even the president of the USA.

 In a word, he is dreaming of becoming someone rich and famous / successful.

+Santa's sack sags slightly

+Sort of audio, Who, What, nb of speakers.

+a street-interview, there are 5 speakers.
+The speakers idea:

+* If the first man were president, he would reduce poverty and he would make every American work.
+He thinks spending money on wars is a waste.
+* If the second man were elected president, he wouldn't want the job because he thinks he is too old.
+* If the third man were president, he would do whatever he wants and he would make the day after the Super Bowl a holiday.
+He thinks football should be the nation's priority.
+* If the first woman were president, she would stop global warming and she would make everyone recycle.
+She thinks the environment needs more attention.
+* If the second woman were president, she would finance research to counter AIDS, cancer, and other diseases.
+She thinks medical progress is crucial.